Kansif, the neutral good half-orc warlock

 I’ve Got a Temper

 To be fair, half-orcs haven’t done much to buck the trend of the evil stereotype.
 Evil half-orcs are more a product of nurture than nature.
 Our distinctive looks already put us at a disadvantage when it comes to garnering trust.
-Couple that with the unspeakable evils performed notorious orcs and half-orcs and it isn’t hard to see why half-orcs struggle to break the mold.
+Couple that with the unspeakable evils performed by notorious orcs and half-orcs and it isn’t hard to see why half-orcs struggle to break the mold.
 We often cannot find acceptance amongst the pure races.
 When half-orcs commit atrocities they are dismissed as an evil race but when humans or elves commit atrocities we remember their names rather than blame their race.
 Nothing sets my temper aflame quite like these inane rules of thumb regarding half-orcs.
 I have had many a brawl to defending my honor and others like me.
 You may argue this does little to change people’s perceptions.
 You’re also likely not a half-orc.

 Some half-orcs, such as my family and myself, have devoted themselves to bucking the trend.
 My father did his best to encourage me to become a cleric or, at the least, a paladin.
 But as it turns out I’m not particularly religious.
 Nor am I inclined to let my father’s influence pave a path to success for me.
 I need to create my own identity.
-My parents are highly respected (by half-orc standards) and I would be all but a shoe-in for just about any position or apprenticeship in Waterdeep.
+My parents are highly respected (by half-orc standards) and I would be all but a shoo-in for just about any position or apprenticeship in Waterdeep.
 I am grateful for them.
 But I’m just as proud as they are and I want my deeds to become my reputation.

 Do You Find My Lack of Faith Disturbing?

 My lack of devotion to divinities did not hinder my interest in arcane arts though and I was able to charm my father into allowing me to seek out esoteric and arcane knowledge through Waterdeep’s many open-minded sages.
 Many of the sages turned me on to ancient texts and the art of seeking enlightenment through meditation.
-During one of my deepest meditative trances some kind of…entity contacted me.
+During one of my deepest meditative trances, some kind of…entity contacted me.
 I have made contact several times since then but I cannot get a visual representation or even describe a voice.
 It speaks so deeply into me that I’m not even sure it has a voice.
 All I know is that the more meaningful contacts I have with this benevolent entity the more powerful I grow.

 There are no texts too obscure or ruins too unworthy or remote to attract my attention.
 I commonly venture outside of Waterdeep with my texts, my beloved mace, and usually my close friend, Borivik.
-He is an able fighter and handy with sword.
+He is an able fighter and handy with a sword.
 But he is a human and I dare not let him know that adore him.
 I struggle to keep things platonic.
-For one thing I couldn’t bear the rejection that I would inevitably face and it’s not worth losing such a skilled warrior.
+For one thing, I couldn’t bear the rejection that I would inevitably face and it’s not worth losing such a skilled warrior.
 Furthermore, my father thinks very little of Borivik’s family and would never condone even a courtship let alone a union.
 So I pour all of my passion into discovering more and more of the occult.
 There is so much left to discover so a relationship with anyone would only get in the way of my ultimate goal.

 Where can you find me?